Angry Boss Fights Employees At Work Can Police Find Out

 Step 2: Initial Assessment

 Police arrive and separate parties.
-They assess injuries, property damage, and statements from witnesses.
+And they assess injuries, property damage, and statements from witnesses.
 If there’s probable cause — evidence suggesting a crime occurred — they’ll take action.

 Step 3: Investigation Begins

 Detectives may interview witnesses, review security footage, or collect medical reports.
-Think about it: they determine whether charges are warranted.
+They determine whether charges are warranted.
 Not every call leads to arrest, but every credible threat gets documented.

 Step 4: Legal Consequences

 Depending on findings, your boss could face misdemeanor or felony charges.
-Restraining orders, mandatory counseling, or termination often follow.
+That said, restraining orders, mandatory counseling, or termination often follow.
 The company may also face OSHA investigations or civil lawsuits.

 Common Mistakes People Make